Efforts to cut risky sexual behavior by U.S. teens stall

 “Too many high school students in this country are at risk for HIV because they have had sexual intercourse, had multiple sex partners and are having unprotected sexual intercourse without a condom,” she said.
 “Any kid that is practicing those behaviors is putting themselves at risk.”

-The survey data pointed to one area of improvement - a significant decline in sexually risky behavior among black high school students in the past 20 years.
+The survey data pointed to one area of improvement - a significant decline in sexually risky behavior among black high school students over the past twenty years.

-While black youth still show higher rates of risky behavior than their peers, the narrowing gap between black and white youth shows that investments in sexual education and HIV prevention efforts can have an effect, Fenton said.
+While African American youth still show higher rates of risky behavior than their peers, the narrowing gap between black and white youth shows that investments in sexual education and HIV prevention efforts can have an effect, Fenton said.

-In 1991, 82 percent of black students said they had had sex, and that figure declined to 60 percent by 2011.
-The number who reported multiple sexual partners fell from 43 percent to 25 percent.

-In that same period, the proportion of white students who reported ever having sex fell from 50 percent to 44 percent, and those who said they had multiple partners fell from 15 percent to 13 percent.

 “At a time when we know there are tremendous health inequities associated with HIV, data that suggests that we are moving in the right direction to reduce some of these inequities - that’s a good-news story and we need to learn why this is occurring and see what more we can do to support that trend,” he told Reuters.

-However, such efforts already are threatened.
+However, such efforts are already under threat.
 In the past decade, the number of U.S. high school students who have been taught about HIV and received sexual education in schools has declined steadily due to budget cutbacks.

-Also, in a society where HIV is no longer seen as the major public health threat it once was, it is easy for complacency to set in, Fenton and Kann said.
+Also, in a society where HIV is no longer seen as the major public health threat it once was, it’s easy for complacency to set in, Fenton and Kann said.

-The CDC also is grappling with spending cuts and is expected to reduce its budget for HIV and sexual education programs by 25 percent next year.
+The CDC is also grappling with spending cuts, and is expected to reduce its own its budget for HIV and sexual education programs by 25 percent next year.